jediknight813/python-age-of-mythology-portrait-maker/README.md

 Supported image formats: PNG, JPEG (might add more later)

+This was tool was made using python, pysimplegui and PIL.

 # Setup
 Download this repo as a zip file or clone it to your computer, then open the folder in a code editor (i use visual studio code) and run app.py.